njata1/Cubing-Video/README.md

 - Choose Music
 - Get Stock Images
 - Edit the Docs
-- Made the Script DONE
+- Made the Script ✔
-- Choose What Way to Solve the cube DONE
+- Choose What Way to Solve the cube ✔
-- Make a Github List DONE
+- Make a Github List ✔